CHuber42/Fri-5-22-Code-Review/README.md

-** Spec 9: Add Name Attribute to Vendor and assign in constructor with passed-in value from Create() Form ** ** Spec 10: Modify Vendors' Index.cshtml route to take a model argument ** ** Spec 11: Add loop to Vendors' index.cshtml to display current vendors **
+** Spec 9: Add Name Attribute to Vendor and assign in constructor with passed-in value from Create() Form ** ** Spec 10: Modify Vendors' Index.cshtml route to take a model argument ** ** Spec 11: Add loop to Vendors' index.cshtml to display current vendors ** ** Spec 12: Make current vendors clickable/use dynamic routing to display unique page for each Vendor **
+# As of this point, Vendor/Cshtml routing is mostly complete.
+Following specs involve compounding behavior regarding "Orders"

+** Spec 13: Add basic backbone for Orders using assigned rubric (title, descrip, price, date) ** ** Spec 14: Add non-static list of orders to Vendors class w/empty list instantiation in constructor **

 ##### _Contact_: